ashikur16/VideoPlayer/README.md

 # VideoPlayer

 This is a library of custom video player for iOS applications.
 This provides services for both live stream and VOD.

+## Demo Video:
+/Users/BJIT/Desktop/Demo_Video.mp4

+## Screenshot:

+/Users/BJIT/Desktop/img-1.png

+/Users/BJIT/Desktop/img-2.png

 ## Features:
 ### For Live Stream: